tinymce/tinymce-docs/CONTRIBUTING.md

 # Style guide

-You are not required to know the style guide, **but** changes may be requested on GitHub pull requests to Tiny documentation where these guidelines are not met.
+Familiarity with the style guide is not required; however, edits may be requested on pull requests if content does not align with documentation standards.

-The Tiny documentation style guide is based on the [Readability Guidelines](https://readabilityguidelines.co.uk) provided by [Content Design London](https://contentdesign.london/usability/readability-guidelines/).
-We have chosen this guide because it’s:
+The TinyMCE documentation style guide is based on the [Readability Guidelines](https://readabilityguidelines.co.uk) provided by [Content Design London](https://contentdesign.london/usability/readability-guidelines/).
+This guide was selected due to its community-driven approach and strong focus on readability.

-- open to the community

-- focused on readability.

-The information in the following subsections gives an overview of key points and lists both exceptions and additions.
-Please follow the guidelines on this page when they differ from the linked information.
+The following subsections provide key highlights, exceptions, and additions to the source guidelines.
+When inconsistencies arise, defer to the guidelines listed on this page.

 ## Keep it simple

-Use short, simple words where possible.
+Favor short, simple words.
 Use formal language.

-Do not use:

-- Long sentences.
+Avoid the following:

-- Slang; such as *there you go*.
+- Slang (e.g., *there you go*)

-- Jargon; such as *leverage* and *streamline*.
+- Jargon (e.g., *leverage*, *streamline*)

-- Ambiguous contractions; such as *there’d*, and *it’ll*.
+- Ambiguous contractions (e.g., *there’d*, *it’ll*)

-- Latin terms; such as *i.e.*, *e.g.*, *etc.*, *vs.*, and *via*.
+- Latin terms (e.g., *i.e.*, *e.g.*, *etc.*, *vs.*, *via*)

-- Metaphors; such as *cherry picking* and *nutshell*.
+- Metaphors (e.g., *cherry picking*, *nutshell*)

-- Complex or specialist terms; such as *chrome* (the toolbar, menu bar, status bar) and *upstream*.
+- Complex or specialist terms (e.g., *chrome* as in UI elements, *upstream*)

 For guidelines on using specialist terms, see: [Content Design London: Readability Guidelines - Specialist terms](https://readabilityguidelines.co.uk/clear-language/specialist-terms/).